elissaheller/coding-challenge/README.md

 * Alternative approaches that may have been better or worse in hindsight

 ## Completion and Delivery
-Please deliver it to Forum One as a fork of this repository on GitHub.
+Please start by forking this repository.
+Commit just your module (not Drupal core or contrib files) and deliver it to Forum One as public repository on GitHub.

 Email the following to Kari Inch (kinch@forumone.com):
 * A link to your repository